BRFplus: Overview

 In addition to the predefined expression types (decision table, decision tree, formula, database access, loops, etc.) and actions (sending e-mails, triggering a workflow, etc.), BRFplus can be extended by custom expression types.
 Also, direct calls of function modules as well as ABAP OO class methods are supported so that the entire range of the ABAP programming language is available for solving business tasks.

 BRFplus comes with an optional versioning mechanism.
 Versioning can be switched on and off for individual objects as well as for entire applications.
 Versioned business rules are needed in certain use cases for legal reasons, but they also allow for simulating the system behavior as it would have been at a particular point in time.

 Once the rule objects are in a consistent state and active, the system automatically generates ABAP OO classes that encapsulate the functional scope of the underlying rule object.
 This is done on an on-demand base and speeds up processing.

 The execution of functions as well as of single expressions can be simulated.
 The processing log of the simulation is useful for checking the implementation and for investigating problems.

 BRFplus applications can be exported and imported as an XML file.
 This is an easy way of creating a data backup.
 XML files can also be used for deploying rule applications throughout the company.

-Main Object Types
+Main object types

 Application

 The application object serves as a container for all the BRFplus objects that have been assembled to solve a particular business task.
 It is possible to define certain default settings on application level that are inherited by all objects that are created in the scope of that application.